adambard/learnxinyminutes-docs/kotlin.html.markdown

 class DontCreateMe private (name: String) { }

+fun classDemo() {
-// To create an instance of a class, we call the constructor as if it were a
+    // To create an instance of a class, we call the constructor as if it were
-// regular function:
+    // a regular function:
-fun classInstantiationDemo() {
     val cus = Customer("their name", "someone@somewhere.tld")
-    var learner = LearnKotlin("A nice person")
+    var where = Address("somewhere nice")

+    // Accessing properties as if they are a field in Java. getters and setters
+    // are called automatically for us.
+    val mail = cus.email
 }

 // _________________________________________________________________INHERITANCE